-The parties agree that based upon the evidence of record, petitioner has suffered a past loss of earnings of \$920.85.
-She will, however, continue to be gainfully employed in the future.
-Therefore, respondent proffers that petitioner should be awarded actual lost earnings, but not anticipated loss of earnings, as provided under 42 U.S.C. § 300aa-15(a)(3)(A).
-Respondent proffers that the appropriate award for petitioner's lost earnings is \$920.85.
+The parties agree that based upon the evidence of record, petitioner has not incurred and will not incur any loss of earnings as a result of his vaccine injury.
+Therefore, respondent proffers that petitioner should be awarded no actual or anticipated loss of earnings under 42 U.S.C. § 300aa-15(a)(3)(A).
 Petitioner agrees.